-The relationship and sex education programme will reflect the school ethos.
+The relationship, sex and health education programme will reflect the school ethos.
 It will also demonstrate and encourage the following values:

-- respect for self;

-- respect for others;

-- responsibility for their own actions; and

-- responsibility for their family, friends, school and wider community. (ref.
-PSHE Policy)
+- respect for self; - respect for others; - · responsibility for their own actions; and - responsibility for their family, friends, school and wider community.